- Xbox One S features an Ultra HD Blu-ray player

 Sony's PlayStation Now service, meanwhile, is a streaming service that costs money to rent games.
 That's a bummer if you already paid for The Last of Us, God of War: Ascension, Dead Space 3 and Metal Gear Solid: Ground Zeroes on the PS3.

 Sony has expanded its video game streaming service to PS Vita, PC and PlayStation TV, and has even expanded it to include Sony and Samsung made TVs, and then include PlayStation and PS2 to the so far PS3-only lineup.

 Other PS4 and Xbox One differences

 The look of the console, the feel of the controller and the appeal of the games list are the main differences from which consumers will decide on PS4 and Xbox One.
 However, there are other factors at play one should consider before buying into a new system.
 At the top of that list is a significant question: Where do most of your friends play?

-Since there's no such thing as cross-platform multiplayer, you may be split up when playing Call of Duty on PS4 when all of your friends own it for Xbox One.
+Since there's no such thing as cross-platform multiplayer between the two consoles, you may be split up when playing Call of Duty on PS4 when all of your friends own it for Xbox One.

 Both Microsoft and Sony are charging for multiplayer this console generation, whereas PS3 gamers got to log into matches Scott-Free.

 Sony sadly moved closer to Microsoft in this way, while Microsoft moved closer to Sony by tearing down the Xbox Live app paywall.
 You no longer have to subscribe to stream Netflix and other apps.

 The PS4 vs Xbox One comparison has evolved in the last three years, mostly because Microsoft's plans have shifted, from Xbox One price drops to more lenient paywall policies to graphics specs upgrades.

 These two next-generation consoles are now on a more even video game playing field, which means Sony and Microsoft are going to start throwing Uncharted 4 to Halo 5 Guardians at you, and that's a win for all gamers.